 Keyword match types

 Ads may show on searches that are related to your keyword, which can include searches that don’t contain the keyword terms.
-This helps you attract more visitors to your website, spend less time building keyword lists, and focus your spending on keywords that work.
-Broad match is the default match type that all your keywords are assigned, so that you don't have to specify another match type (exact match, phrase match or a negative match type).
+This helps you attract more visitors to your website, spend less time building keyword lists and focus your spending on keywords that work.
+Broad match is the default match type that all your keywords are assigned, so that you don't have to specify another match type (like exact match, phrase match or a negative match type).

 The syntax for broad match is to simply input the keyword.
-Below is an example of how broad match will work:
+Below is an example of how broad match works: